mklissa/sagemaker_tutorial/README.md

 ```

-Debugging work with **pdb** by setting a trace in the training loop.
+Debugging works with **pdb** by setting a trace in the training loop.
 Once you run the training script, you will get an interactive session with the script.